marsh69/dPlanet/README.md

 - All javascript helper functions **must** contain a docblock with associated typehints

 Rules may be subject to change in the future.

+### Tests

+#### Backend

+The backend tests are executed with PHPUnit, these tests are divided into three test suites: **Functional tests**, **Integration tests** and **Unit tests**.

+**Unit tests** usually test individual methods in classes and any dependencies are mocked to see if the proper methods are called or the correct output is returned. **Integration tests** go a step further and throw together multiple components to see how they work together.
+Finally, **Functional tests** test the entire application and actually assembles the framework together.
+These tests are all executed in the pipeline and you are expected to write them along with new features.

+We strive to keep our test coverage above 90%.

+#### Frontend

+There is no test framework set up yet for the frontend.

 ### Infrastructure